m4rcTr3y/Reut-Cli/README.md

 - The viewer command copies the `/viewer` folder into new projects and serves it with the built-in PHP server so you can inspect tables visually.
 - Use `Reut dev --port=9000 --host=0.0.0.0` (or `php manage.php dev`) to spin up a PHP dev server with the bundled router that falls back to `index.php`.

 ## Troubleshooting

 - **Command not found**: Ensure Composer’s `vendor/bin` is in your PATH.
 - **Stability error**: Use `m4rc/reut_cli:dev-main` or check Packagist for updates.
 - **Missing files**: Ensure your project includes required templates and source files.
+Contact the
+- APP_ENV=development   # Set to "production" on live servers to hide detailed stack traces and enable production optimizations (caching, tighter error logging).
+Never run with debug mode enabled in public environments.

-Contact the maintainer if issues persist.
+maintainer if issues persist.
 - **Runtime errors**: Run commands with `--verbose` for more details.

 ## Contributing